react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-bottom-tab-navigator.md

   }
   ```

   The image is tinted by default.
+Set `tinted` to `false` if the image has its own colors that you want to preserve on iOS.
+On Android, the image is always tinted and the `tinted` property is ignored.

 - [SF Symbols](https://developer.apple.com/sf-symbols/) name - Supported on iOS